Polandia94/open_source_claude_md/django_CLAUDE.md

    - Use `TestCase` for database-dependent tests
    - Use `TransactionTestCase` when testing transactions
    - Use `SimpleTestCase` for non-database tests (faster)
+   - **Database-specific limitations**: When tests fail on specific backends (Oracle, MySQL, etc.) due to database limitations (not Django bugs), the correct fix is usually to **remove or modify the test**, not change Django's ORM
+   - Example: Oracle's ORA-00932 error for BLOB/CLOB fields in `IN()` clauses - solution is to use integer fields in tests instead

 5. **URL Resolution Tests**:
    - Create dedicated test URL configuration files in `tests/urlpatterns/` for realistic testing